UmbertoAzadi/OUTLINE/README.md

   N.B.
 This implementation allow to execute the weka experiment only with _classification_ as exptype and _crossvalidation_ as splittype.
        The experiment is performed faster because the classification is executed concurrently, but for this reason if you use too few classifier the execution will result slower (because of the synchronizaton points).
-So it is therefore advisable to use this flag if there are specified _at least ten classifier_ in the configuration file.
+So it is therefore advisable to use this flag if there are specified _at least ten classifier_ in the configuration file, plus it It is strongly recommended to have at least 2GB of RAM.

  ### Configuration file